tokenized/docs/main-concepts-transactions.md

 The action payload is dependent on the action type and may include token specific information as required.
 It is important that the client and wallet must both know exactly what is expected in the remainder of the packet through a combination of the action prefix and version.
 If the packet does not conform to the contract agent's expectation of the operation being requested, it will respond with a rejection message.

 ## Example

+The following example shows a high-level overview of a transfer of tokens to highlight key components of the structure of a Tokenized transaction in a request and response action.
+The example shows one person, Mary, sending 15,000 tokens to Bill using the most basic form of a Transfer action.
+The smart contract, upon validation of the Transfer action, responds with a Settlement action to complete the transfer of tokens.

 <img src="https://raw.githubusercontent.com/tokenized/docs/master/images/main-concepts-transaction-overview.svg?sanitize=true" alt="The BobAngelaChris Trust Share settlement" align="middle">